Nikhilagarwalgk/React_Notes/README.md

 bcz functional component are also a function at the end of the day.

-21. We can write any piece of javascript code in JSX using ]arenthesis {}. console.log also inside {}.
+21. We can write any piece of javascript code in JSX using parenthesis {}. console.log also inside {}.

 22. If we write any data that come from an api that has XXS (hacked ) in JSX eg:- inside {}, then it make sure that its secure.